EVATool/fae-architecture-log/_decisions/sig-api-style.md

 Different aspects are going to be relevant for the decision:
 - Usability
+- an existing documentation of the protocol
+- standards
 - does it fulfill all relevant aspects needed for the communication between backend and frontend
-- existing documentation of the protocol
 - Safety of the protocol